 These IRAs earn dividends on all account balances and may be tax deductible in the year of contribution, but any withdrawals are taxed as income.
 First Entertainment offers Traditional IRAs with a opening deposit of just one dollar, no set-up fee or annual fee.
 You can also arrange automatic monthly transfers from checking or savings as well as customize withdrawals as lump sums or periodic payments.

 The Roth IRA provides no tax deduction for contributions, but if you meet certain requirements, all earnings are tax-free when you or your beneficiaries withdraw them.
 Other benefits include avoiding the early distribution penalty on certain withdrawals, and avoiding the need to take minimum distributions after age 70 1/2.
 If you cannot take a tax deduction for a Traditional IRA contribution, you should consider the Roth IRA.
+Consult a tax advisor to determine your eligibility.

 Coverdell ESAs (Education Savings Accounts) can help you save up to $2,000 per year, per child.
 They provide no tax deduction for contributions, but if you meet certain requirements, all earnings are tax free when you or your beneficiary withdraw them and use them for qualified education expenses.